How To Run Correlation Analysis On Excel

 This result only shows how the variables relate to each other.
 It does not indicate if their relationship is statistically significant.
 My next article will show you how to indicate the statistical significance of the correlation matrix.

-This article has clearly illustrated how to run a correlation analysis.
-Do not forget to drop your comments and any questions you may have in the comment section below.
+This article clearly illustrates how to run a correlation analysis.
+Please remember to post your comments and any questions you may have in the comment section below.

-Also, subscribe to this site by filling in your email to get notifications of educating articles like this.
-Share to colleagues and friends through your different social media networks.
+Also, subscribe to this site by filling out your email to get notifications about educational articles like this.
+Share with colleagues and friends through your different social media networks.